Australia’s aged care system offers a variety of services to support the diverse care needs of older Australians.

 Trends over time for the 10 years from 2012–13 to 2021–22 indicate that:

-- High care ratings when first entering permanent residential care have become more common for activities of daily living (from 36% to 58% of people) and cognition and behaviour (from 35% to 55% of people).
-Ratings for complex health care have fluctuated, reflecting changes to the rating method for complex health care that were introduced in January 2017.
+- high care need ratings when first entering permanent residential care have become more common for activities of daily living (from 36% to 58%) and cognition and behaviour (from 35% to 55%)

 Permanent residential care needs by dementia status (ACFI)